hortonworks/cloudbreak/README.md

 2. Select your project's application
 3. Click on `Add` in the `Before launch` panel
 4. Select `Run Gradle Task` with the following parameters
-    1. `Gradle project`: cloudbreak:core
+    1. `Gradle project`: `cloudbreak:core`
-    2. `Tasks`: buildInfo
+    2. `Tasks`: `buildInfo`
 5. Confirm and restart the application

 ### Running Periscope in IDEA

-After importing the cloudbreak repo root, launch the Periscope application by executing the com.sequenceiq.periscope.PeriscopeApplication class with the following JVM options:
+After importing the `cloudbreak` repo root, launch the Periscope application by executing the `com.sequenceiq.periscope.PeriscopeApplication` class (set `Use classpath of module` to `cloudbreak.autoscale.main`) with the following JVM options:

 ````
 -Dperiscope.db.port.5432.tcp.addr=localhost